yougaltyagi01/TODO-v5-playwright-testing/README.md

 Jest runs the feature tests together with the unit tests.

-3. End-to-End Testing with Playwright
+3. End-to-End Testing with Playwright:
 Playwright tests the application from the user's point of view in a real browser. todo.spec.js
 The Playwright tests verify complete user workflows such as: